awsdocs/amazon-ecs-developer-guide/doc_source/task-placement.md

 1. Select the instances for task placement\.

 **Note**
-Task placement contraints are not supported for Fargate tasks\.
-By default Fargate tasks are spread across availability zones\.
+Task placement constraints are not supported for Fargate tasks\.
+By default, Fargate tasks are spread across availability zones\.

 **Topics**
 + [Amazon ECS Task Placement Strategies](task-placement-strategies.md)